 The Most Beautiful & Famous Rivers In Vietnam

 With a dense network of 2,360 rivers scattered from North to South and the total length at 41,900 km, Vietnam’s culture and traditions have long been strongly connected to those constant flows.
 Among them, many rivers have built up over the years together with the ups and downs of Vietnamese history.
 Vietnam’s rivers have been considered as an indispensable part of the wet rice civilization, main topic imprinting in the proverb folk songs, local daily life activities and travel aspects.
-Below is Top 10 Most Beautiful & Famous Rivers in Vietnam that tourists should visit.
-These most amazing rivers which have shaped our beautiful country is listed from North to the South and recommended by Vietnam Travel (“Sông” means “river” in Vietnamese).
+Below is Top 10 Most Beautiful & Famous Rivers in Vietnam that tourists should visit, recommended by Vietnam Travel.

 Table of Contents